moby/moby/docs/installation/windows.md

 ## Using Docker from PowerShell

-Launch a PowerShell window, then you need to add `ssh.exe` to your PATH:
+Launch a PowerShell window, then add `ssh.exe` to your PATH:

     $Env:Path = "${Env:Path};c:\Program Files (x86)\Git\bin"

-and after running `boot2docker start` command it will print PowerShell commands to set the environment variables to connect Docker running inside VM.
+and after running the `boot2docker start` command it will print PowerShell commands to set the environment variables to connect to the Docker daemon running inside the VM.
 Run these commands and you are ready to run docker commands such as `docker ps`:

 ![](/installation/images/windows-boot2docker-powershell.png)